smd-linux/smdlinux-config-plasma/README.md

-# smd-linux-template
-Template for Repositories
+# SMD-Linux Configuration for Plasma